Falven/Open-Data-Analysis/docs/2_the_journey.md

 ## 2.3 Solution 1 - Prompt Engineering:

 To mitigate these limitations, I turned to prompt engineering, inspired by projects like [Open Interpreter](https://github.com/KillianLucas/open-interpreter).
-This technique involved crafting detailed prompts to extend the assistant's operational context and circumvent some challenges.
+This technique involved crafting detailed prompts to extend the agent's operational context and circumvent some challenges.
 A typical prompt strategy was to incorporate continuous recaps to enhance the model's effective memory.

-Specifically, strategies included instructions for the assistant to:
+Specifically, strategies included instructions for the agent to:

 ### 2.3.1 Pseudo-Prompts: